 At the same time, if you are used to shaving, you also have to deal with ingrown hairs as well, which are rather annoying, to say the least.

-To speed up skin renewal and deal with ingrown hairs, you can take up skin exfoliation as part of your grooming process and see how that works for you.
+To speed up skin renewal and deal with ingrown hairs, you can take up natural products like organic beard oil and skin exfoliation as part of your grooming process and see how that works for you.

 - What Is an Exfoliator for Men